-Production Manager, Juan Pablo Villalobos, said that, “In the start we became certified to be a leader at the market, but we find less worker accidents, we find that workers are protected from pesticides.
+Villalobos said, “In the start we became certified to be a leader at the market, but we find less worker accidents, we find that workers are protected from pesticides.
 We find we are saving money by making our own organic nutrients for the soil, we find less soil disease.
 We are making environmental and social improvements and it is not just for the market any more.
 It has brought the employees and their families forward and we can not go back.
 We can not accept less.”
-This answer was given to us right after he showed us the new machine that breaks up the flower plant waste for composting.
+Then he showed us the new machine that breaks up the flower plant waste for composting.
 He was excited and I could feel it.

 The visit to P&F was really beautiful.
 We began at their tropical flower packing plant.
 The flowers come in and get washed and submersed in a hot pepper dip to repel bugs.
-The flowers are cut just right and sorted and then they are packaged in groups or in bouquets and boxed for delivery.
-I asked one lady, “It is so beautiful but do you just get used to if after seeing it everyday?”
+The flowers are cut just right and sorted.
+Then they are packaged in groups or in bouquets and boxed for delivery.
+I asked one lady, “It is so beautiful but do you just get used to if after seeing it everyday”?
 She said, “For me, no. It is still beautiful everyday.”

 Here are a few photos of the beautiful tropical flowers I saw:

-After looking at all the beautiful gathered flowers, we went out see the section of preserved rainforest and the flower fields.
-In the small section of rainforest that we walked through, it was covered with plants, lots of birds, and insects, and we even spotted 3 Blue Jeans Poison Dart Frogs!
+After looking at all the beautiful gathered flowers, we went to see the section of preserved rainforest and the flower fields.
+In the small section of rainforest that we walked through, it was covered with plants, lots of birds, and insects.
+We even spotted 3 Blue Jeans Poison Dart Frogs!

-Then when we left the rainforest area we walked straight into the flower farm area and about 5 minutes later we spotted 3 sloths!
-There were two in one tree that was towering above the flowers and a third sloth was in another tree about 25 feet away that also towered over the flowers below.
+Then when we left the rainforest area we walked straight into the flower farm area.
+About 5 minutes later we spotted 3 sloths!
+There were two in one tree that was towering above the flowers.
+The third sloth was in another tree about 25 feet away that also towered over the flowers below.
 I felt very lucky to see them.
-The farmers were surprised at how excited we were but they said that they are proud to have the sloths living there and that is why they keep the trees.
+The farmers were surprised at how excited we were.
+They said that they are proud to have the sloths living there and that is why they keep the trees.

 It was fun spotting the beautiful tropical flowers in amongst their foliage.
-There were so many pretty shot at the P&F flower farm but I had to narrow it down to not overwhelm you!
+There were so many pretty shots at the P&F flower farm!
 Here are a few views below: